Chart Color Schemes

 Baldivis has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 34 projects likely affecting the region.
-Notable ones include Millars Landing, Greenlea Estate, North East Baldivis District Structure Plan - Precinct 1 (MRS Amendment 1427/57), and Baldivis Parks, with the following list detailing those most relevant.
+AreaSearch has identified 34 projects that may affect the area.
+Notable projects include Millars Landing, North East Baldivis District Structure Plan - Precinct 1 (MRS Amendment 1427/57), Greenlea Estate, and Baldivis Parks.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.